 Buy a Brick for Freedom

-Brick pavers are available for purchase.
-Each brick will be engraved and placed at the Fountain.
-You can donate a brick in memory ofa loved one, in honor of someone or a group, to memorialize an event, or dedicated to someone whose service to our country has brought them through Onslow County.
+Brick pavers are available for purchase. (image on right shows brick location by fountain) Each brick will be engraved and placed at the Fountain.
+You can donate a brick in memory of a loved one, in honor of someone or a group, to memorialize an event, or dedicated to someone whose service to our country has brought them through Onslow County.
 Freedom Fountain brick pavers are available in three sizes.
 To purchase a brick paver, please call 910 938-5221 or fill out a form (PDF) and return it to City Hall, 815 New Bridge Street, Jacksonville, NC 28540.